alvx23/hpe-dev-portal/content/blog/end-to-end-easy-to-use-pipeline-for-training-a-model-on-medmnist-v2-using-hpe-machine-learning-development-environment-flask.md

 You can configure additional training parameters by modifying config.yaml.
 Refer to the [Experiment Configuration Reference](https://docs.determined.ai/latest/reference/reference-training/experiment-config-reference.html#experiment-configuration-reference) for more information.

 And that’s it!
-Now that we have our trained PathMNIST model, we can progress to deployment in Step 2.
+Now that you have a trained PathMNIST model, progress to deployment, found in Step 2.

 ## Step 2: Model deployment

 Once you have finished training with HPE Machine Learning Development Environment, you can deploy your model using any solution.

-In Step 2, we’ll show an example of using Flask to deploy your model as a RESTful API.
+In Step 2, you'll see an example of using Flask to deploy your model as a RESTful API.

 Steps 2.1-2.4 describe the steps needed to create a Flask server (deploy.py).
 If you are interested in deploying the model directly, skip to steps 2.5-2.6.